tpt5cu/solarIrradiancePredictor/README.md

 ## Data

-Data was pulled from two sources.
+Data was pulled from two sources, the [National Solar Radiation Database](https://nsrdb.nrel.gov/) and [darksky](https://darksky.net/dev).

-Solar Irradience data was pulled from the [National Solar Radiation Database](https://nsrdb.nrel.gov/).
-Pointwise GHI, DHI, and DNI data is returned hourly for an entire calendar year.
-All irradience values are recorded in w/m^2.
-Location is for a latitude longitude coordinate pair.
-Coordinates were chosen based on the locations of [U.S. Climate Reference Network (USCRN)](https://www.ncdc.noaa.gov/crn/) monitoring stations.
+[National Solar Radiation Database](https://nsrdb.nrel.gov/) data is a collection of hourly [TMY](https://nsrdb.nrel.gov/about/tmy.html) datasets containing meteorological data and the three most common measurements of solar radiation: global horizontal, direct normal and diffuse horizontal irradiance.
+The data is synthetic in that GHI and DHI are modeled from the [REST2](https://www.solarconsultingservices.com/rest2.php) and FARMS models.

+NRSDB data sets include a qualitative measurement for cloud cover but not a numeric.
+Therefore, numeric cloud cover data as a percentage is fetched from [darksky](https://darksky.net/dev).

+The directory `Raw_Data` contains annual hourly raw psm (Physical Solar Model) data for a year for various locations.
+Locations involved with training have raw data for the years 2010-2018.
+A date pipeline called `data_munger.py` fetches from [darksky](https://darksky.net/dev) the numerical cloud cover readings, and inserts them at the correct time intervals into the raw data set.
+The raw data set is then transformed into the correct format for training and written into `Test_Data`.

+**Please Note**, not all of the data in `Test_Data` is used solely for testing.
+In the `statistical_irradience_modeling.ipynb` notebook, regression analysis is conducted on a single location for a single year, but tested on multiple locations for multiple years.
+Likewise in the neural network model, data from multiple locations for years 2010-2018 is used to train the model, but then other locations are used to test the model.

+Because data from the [NRSDB](https://nsrdb.nrel.gov/) is both synthetic and updated only annually, more recent data calls are required to make up to date, recent, or even real time predictions.

+For production environments, GHI data from [U.S. Climate Reference Network (USCRN)](https://www.ncdc.noaa.gov/crn/) monitoring stations will be used.
 This is because the USCRN has real time measurements of GHI, which can be used to make real-time predictions of DHI.
-The NRSDB is not updated so frequently.

-In addition to solar irradience data, this project uses other weather data such as cloud cover, air pressure, and season data to try and model the relationship between GHI and DHI.
-For that, this project pulls data from [darksky](https://darksky.net/dev).
+Much of the training data locations chosen to train the statistical models and the neural network were chosen based off of [U.S. Climate Reference Network (USCRN)](https://www.ncdc.noaa.gov/crn/) station locations.
+For real time meterological data, [darksky](https://darksky.net/dev) is again used.

 ## Approach